yohamta/furex/README.md

 ## Motivation

 [Flexbox](https://www.w3.org/TR/css-flexbox/) is a popular layout mechanism in web development, used for creating responsive and flexible user interfaces.
 With Furex, we can bring this same concept to game development using Go and Ebitengine.
-This library aims to make it easier for developers with experience in web or ReactNative projects to create dynamic, user-friendly game UI.
+This library aims to make it easier for developers with experience in web or React projects to create dynamic, user-friendly game UI.

+If you are not familiar with Flexbox Layout, you can learn about it at this [website](https://flexboxfroggy.com/).

 ## Features